Compression Molding Service for Molded Rubber Parts

 Polytetrafluoroethylene

-PTFE (Polytetrafluoroethylene) is widely used in compression molding due to its excellent chemical resistance, high thermal stability, and low friction properties.
-It is an ideal material for creating components that need to perform in demanding environments, such as in chemical processing, electrical, and food industries.
-Compression molding of PTFE allows for the production of parts like seals, gaskets, and bearings that can withstand extreme temperatures and corrosive substances without degradation.
+PTFE (Polytetrafluoroethylene) has excellent chemical resistance, high thermal stability, and low friction properties.
+PTFE component is ideal in demanding environments, such as in chemical processing, electrical, and food industries.

 Compression Molding Surface Finishing Standard